This film provides first-hand accounts of domestic abuse and how, with the right support, safe solutions can be found.

 - In an emergency always dial 999.

-- If you need help to deal with domestic violence you can contact the Family Safety Unit on 0151 666 4914, Monday to Friday, 9am 5pm.
+- If you need help to deal with domestic abuse or violence you can contact the Family Safety Unit on 0151 666 4914, Monday to Friday, 9am 5pm.

 - National 24 Hour Domestic Abuse helpline - call free on 0808 2000 247 National Domestic Violence Helpline website